- What is the Center for Applied Public Research?

 We have a bonus Facebook group where you and your peers can share your experiences, articles you’ve recently read, and ask one another questions.

 It’s easy!
 Click here to get started with your registration.
-Regardless of whether you choose annual or monthly membership, our registration site will securely process your payment through PayPal.

 No, we are unable to change memberships once the registration period ends.
 If you choose monthly membership, you may switch to the annual rate when registration is open, however you will be locked in at that registration period’s annual rate, not the one from when you originally joined on a monthly payment plan.